dvbern/excelmerger/README.md

 # dvbern-lib-excelmerger

-Library used to generate Excel-Reports using templates.
+This library can be used to generate Excel-Reports using templates.

 ## Getting Started